DC Universe Trading Card Sets

 This cool set features all the JLA members through Hawkman (which was correct for 1969).

-The outer wrapper was printed in two varieties, white and yellow (both bear "©1969").
-Unlike previous tattoo series, the tattoos in this set are not printed on the reverse of the wrapper, they are a separate thing inside the wrapper.
+The outer wrapper was printed in both white and yellow varieties (both bear the same text and copyright date).
+Unlike previous tattoo series, the tattoos in this set are not printed on the reverse of the wrapper, they are on a second wrapper, inside the first.

 1970 • Topps DC Comics Cover Stickers